Crispy breaded chicken cutlets seasoned with fresh parsley and Pecorino Romano.

 - 3 large eggs

-- ¼ cup grated Pecorino Romano (you can sub in Parmigiano Reggiano or Parmesan)
+- ¼ cup grated Pecorino Romano (you can sub in Parmesan)

 - ¼ cup minced parsley

-- 3 boneless skinless chicken breasts (about 2 lbs total), sliced in half lengthwise
+- 3 boneless, skinless chicken breasts (about 2 lbs total)

-- vegetable oil (about ¼ to ½ cup depending on your skillet)
+- vegetable oil (about ¼ to ½ cup, depending on the size of your skillet)

 - olive oil (optional)